 The Rock Town, Czech Republic is situated in the Bohemian Switzerland National Park.
 An extension of the Saxon Switzerland sandstone mountains of Saxony, Germany.
-The Tisá walls, the tall sandstone formations overlooking the town of Tisá, create the gates, peaks, towers and alleys of the Rock Town hiking route.
+The Tisá walls, known as Tiské stěny in Czech are tall sandstone formations overlooking the town of Tisá, the rocky formations create the gates, peaks, towers and alleys of the Rock Town hiking route.

 This post is part of the Dresden Day Trips series, check out Moritzburg Castle and Things to do in Dresden with Kids for more great days out.